 Monthly Food Pantry:

 This program is designed to provide a two- to three-day provision of groceries for families.
-Households will receive a pre-packaged meal box or bag based on the number of people within their household.
+Families are able to come into the food pantry and choose their items based on the number of people within their household.

 All of our food pantries are equal opportunity providers.
 View the USDA non-discrimination statement.
 You may also view the TEFAP form that all households must sign when using the food pantry.
 We are no longer able to accept verbal signatures.